-If your project is approved, FPCC will follow up to request these documents on conditional acceptance of the project.
+If your expression of interest is approved, FPCC will follow up to request any further information required and these documents on conditional acceptance of the project.
 These documents will be required for the final approval of the project and before the funding agreement is sent.